matteodelabre/saxophone/README.md

 `xml` is a string containing the XML that you want to parse.
 At this time, Saxophone does not support `Buffer`s or `Stream`s.

+### `Saxophone.parseAttrs(attrs)`

+Parses a string list of XML attributes, as produced by the main parsing algorithm.
+This is not done automatically because it may not be required for every tag and it takes some time.

+The result is an object associating the attribute names (as object keys) to their attribute values (as object values).

 ### Events

 #### `tagopen`